La Min-sú de Terrasson

 Terrasson.

 Our Min-sú is located in Terrasson-Lavilledieu, a small town with an attractive old centre and all basic amenities.
-Though the local economy does not revolve around tourism, and a little 'off the tourist trail', Terrasson has a lot to offer to the traveller and you can easily spend a few days in and around town.
+Though the local economy does not revolve around tourism, Terrasson has a lot to offer to the traveller and you can easily spend a few days in and around town.
 Find out more about:

 • Sight seeing in Terrasson

 Terrasson is a small town, and its historic centre is easy to walk.
-Stroll through alleys, stairways paved with river bolders, squares, the church and interesting groups of buildings.
-Learn about the 'epis de faitages' at the partimonie house and spot them around town, the fountains, the sarcophagus, the 'cluzeaux', the octroi, and take in the scenery from the ramparts.
-For garden lovers a visit to the comtemporary 'Jardins de l'imaginaire will be a must!
-For the nature lovers there are a number of hikes to choose from
+Stroll through alleys, stairways paved with river stones, squares, the church and interesting clusters of buildings.
+Learn about the 'epis de faitages' at the partimonie house and spot them around town.
+The public gardens, fountains, sarcophagus, 'cluzeaux', octroi, and the scenery from the ramparts.
+For garden lovers a visit to the comtemporary 'Jardins de l'imaginaire' is a must!
+For the nature lovers there are a number of hikes to choose from.

 Find out more